 The steak was perfectly-cooked, tender, and had a mildly smoky flavor.
 Onions and tomatoes were fantastic and fresh, with wild mushrooms providing a nice, earthy flavor.
 Finally, the polenta was creamy and rich, like icing on the proverbial breakfast cake.

 This is very similar to the marquee entree on the Bon Voyage menu, right down to the flavors.
 This is definitely the bang for your buck option, and would likely be ~$10 more expensive than everything else on an a la carte menu.
 While I really enjoyed the hash, this is would be my top recommendation.
 Takes a bit of the sting out of the price!

-Breakfast à la Art with Mickey & Friends is one table service credit on the Disney Dining Plan, which makes it a so-so value if you’re on the Disney Dining Plan.
+Breakfast à la Art with Mickey & Friends is one table service credit on the Disney Dining Plan (temporarily unavailable), which makes it a so-so value if you’re on the Disney Dining Plan.
 We paid out of pocket, and our total after taxes and tip (minus DVC discount) for the two of us was right around $95.
 That sounds like a lot for breakfast, but considering the quality of the food, characters, and setting, we felt it was fair.